 Tips and tricks

-The cake looks a bit soft when straight out of the microwave.
+Your chocolate cake in a mug looks a bit soft when straight out of the microwave.
 Resist the urge to blitz it for another 30 seconds.
 It dries out easily!

 If you want to turn it out onto a plate, wait until it has cooled a little so it does not fall apart.